epurpur/epurpur.github.io/_posts/2019-05-08-A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

 You can see I have a variable "layer" and called the method .name().
 If I look through the QgsRasterLayer documentation, you will not see the method .name() listed.
 So where did this come from?
 The answer is class inheritance.
-Looking at the class inheritance diagram from the C++ documentation, I see that QgsVectorLayer inherits from a bunch of different classes.
-This means, there are many methods and attributes a QgsVectorLayer object could use in addition to the ones listed in it's own
+Looking at the class inheritance diagram from the C++ documentation, I see that QgsRasterLayer's inheritance diagram is not very complex, so let's also look at QgsVectorLayer's inheritance diagram as it is similar.
-documentation:

 ![_config.yml]({{ site.baseurl }}/images/QgsRasterLayerInheritanceDiagram.png)

-QgsRasterLayer isn't a very complex inheritance diagram.
-Let's look at QgsVectorLayer for the sake of this example.
-Many attributes and methods are shared between QgsVectorLayer and QgsRasterLayer.
+As you can see, QgsVectorLayer has a lot more action:

 ![_config.yml]({{ site.baseurl }}/images/QgsVectorLayerInheritanceDiagram.png)

-These classes share many attributes and methods because they inherit from a common parent class, [QgsMapLayer](https://qgis.org/pyqgis/master/core/QgsMapLayer.html)
+QgsRasterLayer and QgsVectorLayer share many attributes and methods because they inherit from a common parent class, [QgsMapLayer](https://qgis.org/pyqgis/master/core/QgsMapLayer.html)
 You can see, I used the name() method on my active layer, but where did this come from?
 Because class inheritance allows a class to inherit from its parent classes, there are potentially many more methods and attributes available to each class than are listed in the documentation.
 I found the name() method inside the parent class, [QgsMapLayer](https://qgis.org/pyqgis/master/core/QgsMapLayer.html#qgis.core.QgsMapLayer.name).